mustafayigitt/ComposeTemplate/README.md

 ./initializer.sh
 ```

+The script provides an interactive setup with:
+- **Input Validation**: Ensures valid application ID and name formats
+- **Configuration Summary**: Shows all settings before proceeding
+- **Confirmation Prompt**: Asks for confirmation before creating the project

 When prompted:
 - Enter your `applicationId` (e.g., `com.example.myapp`)
+  - Must be lowercase with at least 2 segments (e.g., `com.example`)
+  - Only letters, numbers, and underscores allowed
 - Enter your `applicationName` (e.g., `MyApp`)
+  - Must start with a letter
+  - Only alphanumeric characters allowed

 The script will:
+- ✅ Validate your inputs
-- Create a new project directory with your application name
+- ✅ Create a new project directory with your application name
+- ✅ Restructure all source directories (app + build-logic)
-- Replace all package names and references
+- ✅ Replace all package names and references
+- ✅ Update convention plugin package names and IDs
+- ✅ Generate a proper `.gitignore` file
+- ✅ Initialize a new git repository with initial commit
-- Remove template-specific files (.git, initializer.sh)
+- ✅ Clean up template-specific files
-- Set up the project structure with your credentials
+- ✅ Provide clear next steps

 4. **Open the Project**